TianyangZhan/AutoMusicGeneration/README.md

 ## Listen to The Music:

-On macOS: Recommend using GaragBand to open and play midi files
+On macOS: Recommend using GarageBand to open and play midi files

 There are also many online tools for playing midi files